 Modifying Alimony in Massachusetts

-If you are looking to modify an alimony order, you must show there is a change in circumstances that alters your need or your ability to pay.
-The person paying alimony must prove the change is significant enough for the court to request a reduction in alimony payments, or the recipient must prove the change justifies an alimony increase.
+If you are looking to modify a previously existing alimony order, you must show there there has been a change in your circumstances that alters your need or your ability to pay.
+The person paying alimony must prove the change is significant enough for the court to request a reduction in alimony payments and the recipient must prove the change justifies an alimony increase.

 Common circumstance changes that allow modifications to alimony orders: